-- The laboratory's own requirements for its management system, including the laboratory activities; - The requirements of ISO/IEC 17025:2017€ b) Is effectively implemented and maintained a)
+- The laboratory's own requirements for its management system, including the laboratory activities; - The requirements of ISO/IEC 17025:2017€ b) Is effectively implemented and maintained

-18.8.1 Internal audits address all elements of the management system.
+- 18.8.1 Internal audits address all elements of the management system.
 The Quality Manager plans and organizes the audits as required by the schedule and requested by the management.
-Auditors are trained in the auditing process.

-8.8.2 The laboratory shall

-plan, establish, implement and maintain an audit program including the frequency, methods, responsibilities, planning requirements and reporting, which shall take into consideration the importance of the laboratory activities concerned, changes affecting the laboratory, and the results of previous audits;

-Quality Audits Procedure: a variety of internal audits are performed.
+Auditors are trained in the auditing process. - 8.8.2 The laboratory shall - a) plan, establish, implement and maintain an audit program including the frequency, methods, responsibilities, planning requirements and reporting, which shall take into consideration the importance of the laboratory activities concerned, changes affecting the laboratory, and the results of previous audits; - 18.8.2a Quality Audits Procedure: a variety of internal audits are performed.
 The purpose of these audits is to ensure compliance with the Management System and remediate nonconformities through corrective action either formal or informal.
-The following are the guidelines for performing internal quality or technical audits:

-18.8.2a.1 All auditors shall be trained prior to performing audits.
+The following are the guidelines for performing internal quality or technical audits: - 18.8.2a.1 All auditors shall be trained prior to performing audits.
 Training may be offered internally or provided through such programs as the A2LA or ANAB assessor training program.

-Quality Procedure Manual 8 Management System requirements Revision 10 Issue Date: 12/12/2023 Page 137 of 149 Issuing Authority: System Director All printed copies are uncontrolled 18.8.2a.2 The Quality Manager schedules audits, as requested by management, with a lead-time for the on-site portion of two to six months when possible.
+Quality Procedure Manual 8 Management System requirements Revision 11 Issue Date: 06/12/2024 Issuing Authority: System Director

+18.8.2a.2 The Quality Manager schedules audits, as requested by management, with a lead-time for the on-site portion of two to six months when possible.
 Audits may be broken up into different activities which are conducted throughout the audit cycle.
 The Quality Manager or designee organizes and leads audits.
 Audit will be performed annually.
 The quality manager will determine which requirements of the management system and normative references will be audited each year, in the course of the audit cycle all requirements of the normative references and management system will be audited.